 In the 1960’s a phrase entered our lexicon in answer to the protests against the Vietnam War: “America, Love It Or Leave It.”
 It was conservative-ideology shorthand to define American patriotism and it meant that if you don’t like the way America handles its business, you should go (or stay) elsewhere.
 It was draped around our symbol; the flag.

-There was a double-standard as easily revealed as its patriotic intention as those saying it usually hated any government representation that wasn’t from their own party.
+There was a double-standard within its patriotic intention as those saying it usually hated any government representation that wasn’t from their own party.
 But it was nevertheless embraced by many because it made them feel good about their personal connection with America.